guardian/cdk/docs/migration-guide-scheduled-lambda.md

   There's an example of this [here](https://github.com/guardian/tag-janitor/blob/9e2222d7cea6b37a48e5327efecf7b543b81af15/cdk/lib/cdk-stack.ts#L57-L62).

-2. Remove the CloudFormation YAML file from your repository.
+2. Remove the legacy infrastructure from your repository.

   In simple cases it may be possible to remove the whole file.
 If so, you should also be able to remove the `CfnInclude` block.

+  In more complex cases, you may need to remove the majority of resources from the file and retain the file itself with the 'stateful' resources (such as a DynamoDB table) only.
+We recommend migrating [stateful resources](stateful-resources.md) as a follow-up task, as these require a bit of care.

   Note that AWS will provision the new version of the Lambda function before the old one is removed, so the two Lambdas (and their schedules) will coexist